 So the beauty is that those special solutions do form a basis and tell us immediately that the dimension of the null space is n -- I better write this well, because it's so nice -- n-r.

 And the two dimensions like together give n.

 The sum of r and n-R is n.

 It's really copying the fact that we have n variables, r of them are pivot variables and n-r are free variables, and n altogether.

+OK.
 And now what's the dimension of this poor misbegotten fourth subspace?
-It's got to be m-r.

 Well, that's really just saying that this -- again, the sum of that plus that is m, and m is correct, it's the number of columns in A transpose.

 It happens to have m columns, so it will have m variables when I go to A x equals 0 and m of them, and r of them will be pivot variables and m-r will be free variables.